Klipper3d/klipper/docs/Config_Reference.md

 #enable_force_move: False
 #   Set to true to enable FORCE_MOVE and SET_KINEMATIC_POSITION
 #   extended G-Code commands.
 The default is false.
+#ignore_homing: False
+#   Set to true to disable move validity checks for
+#   Cartesian, CoreXY and CoreXY kinematics
 ```

 ## [pause_resume]